bmordan/netlify-jekyll-example/readme.md

 ## Form Handling

 This is handled by Netlify.
+To view your messages visit the `Forms` section.

 ## CMS

 The live site is [here](https://stupefied-galileo-6dfad7.netlify.com/)

 and the admin panel is [here/admin](https://stupefied-galileo-6dfad7.netlify.com/admin)

+## Deployment

+https://app.netlify.com all the tooling is here.